-Technical standards have become more prominent as potential barriers to market access for products and services.
-Differing technical standards can significantly raise the cost of exporting to and importing from international markets or even prevent market access.
-The facilitation of global trade requires that more attention be given to preventing standards and their application from becoming market access barriers, and to addressing barriers that do arise.
+Standards have become more prominent as potential barriers to market access for products and services.
+Differing standards can significantly raise the cost of exporting to and importing from international markets or even prevent market access.
+The facilitation of global trade requires that more attention be given to preventing standards and their application from becoming market access barriers and to addressing barriers that do arise.
 Tactical initiatives include:

-- The U.S. government should work with its counterparts in other countries and through intergovernmental organizations to ensure that standards facilitate global trade, and to minimize potential trade barriers, requirements for duplicative tests, and requirements for multiple conformity assessment systems. - The U.S. government should work with other WTO members to seek full implementation of the Technical Barriers to Trade (TBT) Agreement and annexes as well as decisions taken in the WTO TBT committee.
-No additional principles or criteria other than those in the TBT Committee Decision on International Standards are used in order to recognize a standard as an international standard.
-Criteria that are not relevant to determining whether a standard is an international standard include: (a) the domicile of the standards body; (b) whether the standards body is non-governmental or inter-governmental; and (c) whether the standards body limits participation to delegations.7

-- Government and industry should identify and eliminate or minimize the effect of technical barriers to trade that result from technical standards and their application. - U.S. bodies should work with their counterparts in other countries to ensure that standardization is not used to develop trade barriers in organizations where representation is on a national basis.
+- " The U.S. government should work with its counterparts in other countries and through intergovernmental organizations to ensure that standards facilitate global trade and to minimize potential trade barriers. - The U.S. government should work with other WTO members to seek full implementation of the Technical Barriers to Trade (TBT) Agreement and annexes as well as decisions taken in the WTO TBT committee.
+No additional principles or criteria other than those in the TBT Committee Decision on International Standards are used in order to recognize a standard as an international standard. - " Government and industry should identify and eliminate or minimize the effect of technical barriers to trade that result from technical standards and their application. - " U.S. private sector and government representatives should work with their counterparts in other countries to ensure that standardization is not used to develop trade barriers in organizations where representation is on a national basis.